-Go back to the pumpkin pie, kids, Mama’s got this one.
+Go back to your pumpkin pie, kids, Mama’s got this one.
 No, I don’t have a boyfriend.
 And before you say the thing about me almost being 25 and unwed (the absolute horror), I’ll just stop you right there.
 I’m in a really good place.
 Personally.
 Socially.
 Mentally.
 Physically.
 Everything is in line.
 I feel genuine excitement in my career.
 I have some pretty sweet friends, if they do say so themselves.
 Mentally—I’m stable.
 I’m strong, I’m healthy.
 Physically, like, I’m not gonna lift any crates or anything, but, I mean, I do Pilates.

 It’s like I’ve been at at this glorious picnic.
 And then someone comes over and drops a grenade.
 And, believe it or not, nuclear devices just don’t mix well with the lemonade.